 Citronella Essential Oil

-Extracted from several Cymbopogon species, citronella essential oil is commonly used in commercial bug repellents.
-It has several beneficial properties that make it an ideal essential oil to stave off mosquitoes and similar insects.5
+Extracted from several Cymbopogon species, citronella essential oil is commonly used in commercial insect repellents.
+It has several properties that make it an ideal oil to stave off mosquitoes and similar insects.5

-Citronellol, citronellal, and geraniol are the most studied terpenes found in the oil, which contribute to its insect-repelling properties.6 You can also use diluted citronella oil to help heal existing mosquito bites.
+Citronellol, citronellal, and geraniol are the most studied terpenes found in the oil.
+They contribute to the oil’s insect-repelling properties.6 You can also use diluted citronella oil to help heal existing mosquito bites.

 Lemon Eucalyptus Essential Oil

 The refreshing scent of lemon eucalyptus essential oil makes it a popular insect repellant choice for many.
-Extracted from the leaves of this gum tree, lemon eucalyptus oil also contains large amounts of citronellal, in addition to the terpenes eucalyptol and limonene.7
+Extracted from the leaves of the gum tree, lemon eucalyptus oil also contains large concentrations of citronellal, in addition to the terpenes eucalyptol and limonene.7

-The Center for Disease Control (CDC) claims that oil of lemon eucalyptus (OLE or PMB) can be used as an effective repellent for mosquitoes.
-Though they mention that the difference between OLE and lemon eucalyptus essential oil is that the former has been formulated for insect-repelling purposes, many have also used the essential oil in its pure, natural form as an insect repellent.8
+The Center for Disease Control (CDC) claims that lemon eucalyptus oil (OLE or PMB) can be used as an effective repellent for mosquitoes.
+Though they mention that the difference between OLE and lemon eucalyptus essential oil is that the former has been formulated for insect-repelling purposes, many have also used the essential oil in its pure form as an insect repellent.8

-Use lemon eucalyptus essential oil to keep mosquitos at bay by adding it to a spray bottle with water and spraying when you want to keep mosquitos away, or placing it into a diffuser.
-Alternatively, dilute with a carrier oil and apply to the skin.
+Use lemon eucalyptus essential oil to keep mosquitos at bay by adding it to a spray bottle with water and spraying it when you want to keep mosquitos away.
+Alternatively, add a few drops to a diffuser or dilute with a carrier oil and apply to the skin.

 Lavender Essential Oil

-A staple for many essential oil enthusiasts, lavender is beneficial for repelling mosquitoes and healing their bites.
-Extracted from the Lavandula Angustifolia, the oil provides relaxing effects while keeping you protected from mosquitos.
+A staple for many essential oil enthusiasts, lavender is beneficial for repelling mosquitoes and healing bites.
+Extracted from the Lavandula angustifolia, the oil provides relaxing effects while keeping you protected from mosquitos.

 Unlike some essential oils, lavender is considered safe to use on kids.
-If you have little ones and are worried about protecting them from bug bites, keep lavender handy.9
+If you’re trying to protect your little ones from bug bites, keep lavender handy.9

-For a natural bug spray, fill a 16 oz spray bottle with 8 oz of water with distilled or boiled water.
-Fill the other half with witch hazel, then add 20 drops of peppermint and 20 drops of oregano essential oils and shake to mix.10
+For a natural bug spray, fill a 16 oz spray bottle with 8 oz of distilled or boiled water.
+Fill the other half with witch hazel, then add 20 drops of peppermint and 20 drops of oregano essential oils.
+Shake to mix.10

-A member of the mint family, Nepeta cataria is considered to be a highly effective means of staving off mosquitoes, roaches, and other pests.
-It can also rejuvenate the skin, regulate menstruation, and detoxify the body.
+A member of the mint family, Nepeta cataria is considered to be highly effective for staving off mosquitoes, cockroaches, and other pests.

-According to a 2005 study comparing the efficacy of catnip essential oil versus DEET, catnip proved to be a better spatial repellent as well as attraction inhibitor for mosquitoes.12
+According to a 2005 study comparing the effectiveness of catnip essential oil versus DEET, catnip spatially repelled and inhibited mosquito attraction more effectively than DEET.12

-You can easily use this oil to repel mosquitos by mixing it with a carrier oil such as aloe vera and applying it topically to the skin.
+Use this oil to repel mosquitos by mixing it with a carrier oil and applying it topically to the skin.
 Alternatively, add a few drops of this oil to a room diffuser.

-Tea tree oil comes from an Australian plant and is one of the most well-known essential oils today.
+Tea tree oil comes from an Australian plant and is one of the most well-known essential oils.
 It is an excellent antiseptic with anti-inflammatory properties, making it a great choice for treating bug bites.
-For relief from mosquito bites, mix a few drops of tea tree oil with a carrier oil like a coconut, almond, or jojoba oil and apply to the affected area for relief from the itch.
+For relief from mosquito bites, mix a few drops of tea tree oil with a carrier oil like a coconut, almond, or jojoba oil and apply to the affected area for itching relief.

-Additionally, a 2014 study found that tea tree essential oil had insecticidal and repellent effects against the insect species used in the study.13
+Additionally, a 2014 study found that tea tree essential oil had insecticidal and repellent effects against some insects.13

-This essential oil has a floral scent and is often used for improving mood.
-Clary sage oil can also be easily blended with a carrier oil and applied to the skin to protect against mosquitoes.
-It can also be used to discourage mosquitoes from entering a room or space by simply placing it into a diffuser.
+This essential oil has a floral scent, and many individuals use it to boost mood.
+However, clary sage oil can also be blended with a carrier oil and applied to the skin to protect against mosquitoes.

 Homemade Insect Repellants

-You will need a dark blue or amber glass container to store your homemade bug repellents.
-Avoid plastic bottles because they are subject to degradation from the essential oils.
-Always make sure that you mix the ingredients well before use.
+Before preparing homemade insect repellants, ensure you have a dark blue or amber glass container to them in.
+Avoid plastic bottles because they are subject to degradation from essential oils.
+Additionally, always make sure that you mix the ingredients well before use.

 Begin by adding one cup of liquid to a glass spray container.
 Use one part vodka, one part witch hazel, and two parts water.
-Then add up to 100 drops of essential oils.
-You can use one oil alone or mix a few together for maximum efficacy.
+Then add up to 100 drops of your essential oils of choice.
+You can use one oil or mix a few together for maximum effectiveness.

-Add a few drops of one or a few different essential oils to a room diffuser and allow the vapors to keep the mosquitos away from the area.
+Add a few drops of one or a few different essential oils to a room diffuser and allow the vapors to keep mosquitos away from an area.

-Given recent studies about and discussion of DEET, using essential oils to repel mosquitos can make for greater peace of mind, free of the fear of negative health consequences, while providing a range of other health benefits.
+Given recent studies about DEET, using essential oils to repel mosquitos can allow for greater peace of mind, while providing a range of other health benefits.
 Whether applied topically, sprayed, or diffused through a room diffuser, the essential oils highlighted above can make your summer nights worry-free and bug-free.